dyne/Zenroom/docs/pages/zencode-scenarios-bitcoin.md

 [](../_media/examples/zencode_cookbook/bitcoin/rawtx.json ':include :type=code json')

 **Note: this script and the previous one can be merged** into one script that creates the transaction, signs it and prints it out as raw transaction.

 In this example we kept the script separated as this script was originally meant to demonstrate how to make an **offline Bitcoin wallet**, where the signature happens on different machine (which can be kept offline for security reasons).
-You can merge the two scripts and feed the result with the <a href="../_media/examples/zencode_cookbook/bitcoin/keys.json" download>keys.json</a> we created on top of this page and the file <a href="../_media/examples/zencode_cookbook/bitcoin/order.json" download>order.json</a>
+You can merge the two scripts and feed the resulting script with <a href="../_media/examples/zencode_cookbook/bitcoin/keys.json" download>keys.json</a> we created on top of this page and <a href="../_media/examples/zencode_cookbook/bitcoin/order.json" download>order.json</a>